|About Woolly Wormhead|

 Hats are, to me, the perfect playground for all of my passion and drive as a fibre artist.
 From a young age I have loved exploring textiles and the way they are formed.
 By the age of 10 I was starting to experiment with hand-dyeing, machine sewing, and designing and making my own clothes.
 By my 20s I was creating original Fair Isle and Intarsia hand-knits, using my own hand-dyed yarn.

-My process is informed by the specific skills that I’ve built over the years: the creative side pushes the designs, the engineering side pushes the maths, while the construction elements of my learning and background in education pushes the pattern writing.
+My process is informed by the specific skills that I’ve built over the years: a Fine Art Textiles degree with a specialism in sculpture pushes the designs and the 3D aspect; the engineering side pushes the maths, while the construction elements of my learning and background in education pushes the pattern writing.
 An Industrial Textiles degree has fuelled my love of fabric drape and built on my understanding of fibre which informs my yarn choices when selecting materials with which to create.
 The pattern cutting helps me understand garment construction in a way that means I can break a 3D object down into sections and really fine tune want I want to achieve.

 There is also a deep desire to share knitting knowledge, to teach and develop a skill that is practical and clothes us, keeping us warm.
 By also teaching workshops I hope to inspire others to feel passionate about the way they create textiles, the way they wear them and the way we, as a society, regard our wardrobes.
 This commitment to the things we wear, how we wear them and the importance of expressing ourselves through the things we make, has led me to live in a unique setting which I often blog about.